BTNeandertha1/BTDiablo/README.md

    - Jewels
       - Defense
       - Regen Life
-- Changed Telekinesis Charges on Rings to be oskill instead
+- Changed skills on all items except teleport are now +1 oskill

 ## Crafting
 - Added New Recipe: While Crafting use Eth Rune + Charsi's Malus to make the result ethereal